 Child Passenger Safety (CPS) car seat certification and education programs and services, International Walk to School Day "Walk This Way" pedestrian safety programs, reflectors/visibility education and resources, fire safety, children's safety fairs, bike safety and helmet education, smoke detector and CO education, and Kid's Don't Float life jacket loaner stations are a few of the health and safety programs available to children and their caregivers throughout the state.
 Coalitions and CPS fitting stations of Safe Kids Alaska are established statewide.

 The program is aided in its efforts by Providence's Safety Seal, a life-sized character who has become the symbol of Providence injury prevention.

-Safe Kids Alaska is a founding member and sponsor of the Alaska Child Passenger Safety Coalition.
+Safe Kids Alaska is a founding member of the Alaska Child Passenger Safety Coalition.

 - Lead Child Passenger Safety (CPS) Instructor

 - Instructor: Safe Travel for All Children; Transporting Children With Special Healthcare Needs

 - Instructor: Stop the Bleed Hemorrage Control Training